 His illness inspired Kyle to dive into the genomic connections between DNA and diseases.
-Kyle maintains Genetic Genie to this day.
+Kyle maintains the company to this day.
 The company offers multiple DNA data interpretations and analysis products.

 According to the Genetic Genie website and Facebook, geneticgenie.org has seen traffic in the millions over the years.
 Genie operates based on donations and funding through partnerships to maintain its service for its users.

-Genetic Genie does not offer DNA sample submission for genome sequencing, paternity testing, or ancestry analysis.
+Genetic Genie does not offer DNA sample submission for genome sequencing or paternity testing.
+The company also does not offer Genetic Genie ancestry analysis.
 All of the products are centered around public health and wellness analyses (DNA health reports).
-Users are not requested to share your email address, name, or any other personal information.
+Users are not requested to share email address, name, or any other personal information.